 The context of poems in the ‘English Romantic Verse’ collection is important to consider as it is an examined assessment objective, and helps to inform higher-level criticisms and evaluations of the effectiveness of a poem.
 In order to do this successfully you need to have both an understanding of the various contextual links to ‘Ode to a Nightingale’, which are discussed as part of the analysis notes, and of the author John Keats.
-Check back later for Interpreture context notes on John Keats – in the meantime, here are our suggested links to research context:
+Look here for Interpreture context notes on John Keats and here are our suggested links to more research context:

 In particular, you should have an understanding of the following contextual points related to Keats:

-- Keats’s views on death, decay and his focus on being remembered after his death (particularly how these worries are found in his other Odes too and the differences between them).
+- Keats’s views on death, decay and his focus on being remembered after his death (particularly how these worries are found in his other Odes too and the differences between them); and

 - Contemporary criticisms of Keats due to his daring and bold writing style.

 “And with thee fade away into the forest dim”